-The key is ensure you have e-filed your 2020 tax return or updated the non-filers tool so that the IRS has your latest income and dependent information to pay out this credit correctly.
+While most payments will be made automatically, the key is ensure you have e-filed your tax return or updated the CTC non-filers tool (details below) so that the IRS has your latest income and dependent information to pay out this credit correctly.
+You can also check the IRS’ CTC portal for eligibility and payment issues.

 See the relevant sections and comments below for more details and FAQs around this payment.
 This article is regularly updated and you can stay connected via the free subscription options below.